 While lithium explorers have unlocked vast new reserves, suitable graphite deposits remain scarce.

 Lithium production is set to ramp up in a big way over the next two years, thanks to new discoveries across Chile, Argentina, Canada, and Australia.

 But a crisis looms for vehicle manufacturers in sourcing similar quantities of graphite.

 What’s more, the world’s supply of this important mineral is almost exclusively restricted to China.

-Lack of supply coupled with concentrated risk is made worse through China’s highly polluting techniques for purifying graphite products in the EV market.
+Lack of supply, coupled with concentrated risk is made worse through China’s highly polluting techniques for purifying graphite product in the EV market.

 Widespread contamination of its river systems has been accepted by the world’s ‘green’ vehicle manufacturers.

 Consumers will demand ethically sourced raw materials as part of the ‘green agenda’ in transitioning to renewable energies.

 This will place even greater pressure on this critical mineral, particularly when you consider that demand for battery grade graphite is set to see a seven-fold increase over the coming years…that’s according to Benchmark Intelligence.